Real talk: if you’re hatching plans to begin marketing on YouTube this year, you need to be savvy about it.…

 Your video description should contain a short explanation of your video topic, as well as links to your website and social media accounts, and a list of hashtags (more on those in a minute).

-YouTube’s got a whole tutorial on writing helpful video descriptions.
+We’ve got a whole tutorial on writing helpful YouTube descriptions.
 Here’s a summary of the most important points:

 - 5000 characters max (but you probably don’t need this many)